AWS WAF – Web Application Firewall Rules & ACLs

 How WAF Works

-WAF allows controlling the behaviour of web requests by creating conditions, rules, and web access control lists (web ACLs).
+WAF allows controlling the behaviour of web requests by creating conditions, rules, and web access control lists (web ACLs), now also called protection packs in the new console experience.

 WAF Works